After unrest and arrests, Cuban government holds flag-waving rally as show of strength

-Waving Cuban flags and photographs of Fidel Castro, the late revolutionary and Raul’s older brother, tens of thousands of Cubans voiced support for their government and laid blame for Cuba’s woes, such as a plunging economy and soaring coronavirus rates, with its enemies.
+Waving Cuban flags and photographs of Fidel Castro, the late revolutionary and Raul’s older brother, tens of thousands of Cubans voiced support for their government and laid blame for Cuba’s woes, such as a plunging economy and soaring coronavirus rates, on its enemies.

 In a speech, Díaz-Canel railed against the U.S. trade embargo on Cuba and accused international media of spreading a “malicious interpretation” of the events that showed an entire country rising up against the government and the government repressing them.